aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 The above shows the default `horizontal` `layout_strategy`.
 See `:help telescope.layout` for more detail on the various different layouts available.

 The above `setup` function sets global settings which are applied to all built-in pickers.
-However, certain pickers are better suited to other layouts than the default `horizontal` layout.
+However, certain pickers can be better suited to other layouts than the default `horizontal` layout.
 Luckily, Telescope allows each picker to be called with its own settings, and each layout can be configured individually with some simple Lua functions.

 Just as an aside to make more sense of the next section, my Telescope configuration has a dedicated folder `nvim/lua/ah/telescope`.
 The plug-in is set